jgori-ouistiti/CoopIHC/docs/guide/interaction_model.rst

 * Users go through states, which represent a given user context (e.g. a set of preferences or abilities that may evolve over time);

-* User observations can be incomplete, noisy;
+* User observations can be incomplete and noisy;

-* Users are (imperfectly) rational, meaning they are assumed to be maximizing a utility functions under certain constraints.
+* Users are (imperfectly) rational, meaning they are assumed to be maximizing a utility function under certain constraints.
 In particular, user behavior is driven by scalar reward maximization;

 * Users may maintain internal models of their environment;

-* Systems may also, and will usually benefit from maintaining internal models of the user;
+* Systems may also, and will usually, benefit from maintaining internal models of the user;

 * Users and systems may adapt to each other;

-* Efficient system behavior can be attained by maximizing scalar rewards
+* Efficient system behavior can be attained by maximizing scalar rewards.

 The result is a symmetric, stateful characterization of models of both users and artificial systems which have the ability to make observations, perform inferences and produce actions as a result.